ddskolla/keymaster/docs/deployment.md

 The workflow engine requires:

-* A docker
+* Running docker container
-* An HTTPS ingress with an associated domain name
+* HTTPS ingress with an associated domain name
 * DynamoDB access (for managing approval state)

 It does not require:

 * Direct connectivity to any target software environments.

-Terraform code will be provided to deploy the workflow engine.

 At this time the workflow engine does not require any environment specific configuration - workflow is driven by configuration